UK variant hunters lead global race to stay ahead of COVID - WTMJ

 Peacock, 62, heads Britain’s sequencing effort as executive director and chair of the COVID-19 UK Genomics Consortium, known as COG-UK, the group she helped create a year ago.

-During the first week of this month, COG-UK sequenced 13,171 viruses, up from 260 during its first 12 days of operation in March last year, according to weekly reports on the group’s website.
+During the first week of this month, COG-UK sequenced 13,171 viruses, up from 260 during its first 12 days of operation in March last year.

 Behind that growth is a system that links the science of genomic sequencing with the resources of Britain’s national health care system.

-Positive COVID-19 tests from hospitals and community testing programs around the country are sent to a network of 17 laboratories where scientists spend their days extracting the genetic material from each swab and analyzing it to identify that virus’ unique genetic code.
+Positive COVID-19 tests from hospitals and community testing programs around the country are sent to a network of 17 laboratories, where scientists extract the genetic material from each swab and analyze it to identify that virus’ unique genetic code.
 The sequences are then cross-referenced with public health data to better understand how, where and why COVID-19 is spreading.

-When mutations in the virus correspond with an otherwise unexplained increase in cases, that’s a clue that a new variant of concern is circulating in the area.
+When mutations in the virus correspond with an otherwise unexplained increase in cases, that’s a clue that a new variant of concern is circulating.

 The importance of genomic sequencing became obvious late last year as the number of new infections began to spike in southeastern England.
 When cases continued to rise despite tough local restrictions, public health officials went to work to find out why.

-Armed with this information, Prime Minister Boris Johnson imposed a national lockdown, scrapping a strategy of local restrictions that had failed to contain the new variant.

-The scientific sleuthing is crucial, but it’s like looking for a needle in a haystack because researchers must sift through the genetic sequences from thousands of harmless variants to find the rare dangerous ones, Peacock said.
+The scientific sleuthing is crucial, but it’s like looking for a needle in a haystack.
+Researchers must sift through the genetic sequences from thousands of harmless variants to find the rare dangerous ones, Peacock said.

 “It’s vital so that we can understand what variants are circulating, both in the United Kingdom and around the world, and therefore the implications of that on vaccine development and the way that we may have to adapt vaccines,” she said.